stevej2/junit5-parallel-testing/README.md

-To reprouce the error, you just need to run "mvn clean install".
+To reprouce the issue, you just need to run "mvn clean install".